Catherine (Benzoni novel): Critical reception

 On 8 February 2016, Vincent Meylan, journalist, historian and author, wrote in his obituary about Juliette Benzoni:

 Adaptations

-Film version
+Film

-In 1969, the first two novels were adapted for cinema with the title Catherine, il suffit d'un amour by French director Bernard Borderie.
+The first two novels adapted for the film version with its title Catherine, il suffit d'un amour was released on 23 April 1969 by French director Bernard Borderie and starring Olga Georges-Picot as the main character.
 The film was a total failure and the story has been completely changed had all of sudden become a rebellious student from 1413.
 Benzoni withdrew her name from the credits and has often repeated that she "cried like a fountain" when she saw the film.